suddelty/pixeldrain-bypass-usercript/README.md

 It works best when you aren't viewing a specific file in the folder.
 If you are, click this button and refresh the page
 ![Image showing button](https://i.imgur.com/RoEzoh1.png)

+Also, a user reported that certain vpn providers might block access to the bypass website making it impossible for the usercript to work.
+I would advise against disabling the vpn, but just know that this is a possible cause for the usercript to fail.

 ### TODO
 - ~~Fix show bypass links on single files~~
 - Store all the links on page load